A local automaton for the 2D toric code: Introduction

-It could be possible to have a model where the quantum part of the fault-tolerant memory does not need to be supplemented with this kind of overhead.
-This would mean that one does not need to store syndrome bits for a long time or perform routines like fault-tolerant measurement.
-One could base such a memory on a code with local and low-weight parity checks.
-Examples of such codes are topological codes, such as the surface code~\cite{kitaev2003fault}.
+It could be possible to have a model where \hi{quantum information is encoded in a topological code.
+A paradigmatic example of a topological code is the Kitaev's surface code}~\cite{Kitaev1997Jul}.
 In four dimensions and higher, some topological codes are passive self-correcting quantum memories (such as the 4D toric code~\cite{Dennis_2002,alicki2008thermalstabilitytopologicalqubit}).
 Such a memory can encode logical information at a non-zero temperature and usually admits a local fault tolerant scheme (also known as a local decoder) via a set of explicitly local rules which preserves the encoded logical qubit for a time diverging in the limit of large system size even in the presence of noise.
-Local decoders are only known for topological codes that possess exclusively membrane-like excitations, which so far is only known to be possible in an unphysical number of spatial dimensions (four and higher).
+However, local decoders are only known for topological codes that possess exclusively membrane-like excitations, which so far is only known to be possible in an unphysical number of spatial dimensions (four and higher).
 While topological memories in lower spatial dimensions are generally believed to not be finite-temperature quantum memories, this \emph{does not} rule out the existence of a local decoder for such memories.

 A reason to believe that low-dimensional topological codes can possess local decoders is due to results in the field of reliable local classical computation.
 In the past, several schemes of local rules have been proposed to stabilize a classical bit of information in the presence of noise.
 The problem of reliable classical computation from unreliable components was first introduced by von Neumann~\cite{von1956probabilistic}, who proposed a solution based on self-simulating automata (also referred to as a universal self-replicating machine)~\cite{von1966theory}, although this construction was non-local.